Burgestrand/libspotify/README.md

 # libspotify

 This is a mere ruby gem that bundles the libspotify binaries for ease of installation.
+If your platform is not supported, please create an issue in [the issue tracker](https://github.com/Burgestrand/libspotify/issues).

 Please see [the official libspotify documentation at https://developer.spotify.com/technologies/libspotify/ for more information](https://developer.spotify.com/technologies/libspotify/).